-10.1.
-Under the EU General Data Protection Regulation (GDPR) and any other relevant rules in the UK as the Data Protection Act 2018, you are entitled to certain rights in relation to our handling of your personal data, as described below.
+Under the EU General Data Protection Regulation (GDPR), the UK GDPR and any other relevant rules in the UK as the Data Protection Act 2018, you are entitled to certain rights in relation to our handling of your personal data, as described below.

-10.5.
-You have the right of restriction of processing, where the data is wrongfully processed but should not be erased for a reason listed in Article 18 (1) of the GDPR.
+10.4.
+You have the right of restriction of processing, where the data is wrongfully processed but should not be erased for a reason listed in Article 18 (1) of the GDPR and UK GDPR.

-10.8.
-Please, note that GDPR provisions on the right of access, the right to rectification, the right to restrict processing and the right to object may be limited based on the research and statistics exemption.
-This exemption will only apply:
+10.7.
+Please, note that GDPR and UK GDPR provisions on the right of access, the right to rectification, the right to restrict processing and the right to object may be limited based on the research and statistics exemption.

 11. Contact and complaints

 Should you have any complaints about how we handle your personal information, please contact us at email@example.com.
 Should we be unable to resolve your complaint and you wish to take your complaint further, you may do so by contacting the UK Information Commissioner’s Office (ICO).The ICO can be reached at https://ico.org.uk/global/contact-us/

 CHI has appointed a Data Protection Officer for you to contact if you have any questions or concerns about the CHI’s personal data policies or practices.
 CHI’s data protection officer’s name and contact information are as follows: